What is stratification and how is it done?

 Seed dormancy is nature’s way of delaying germination, either to survive extreme conditions (normally heat or cold), or to increase chances of wider seed dispersal.
 It is a large and fascinating subject, but we will stick to what is relevant for growing herbs in temperate climates.

 Let’s take meadowsweet as an example – a common herb that grows throughout the UK, often in damp ditches that flood in the winter.
 Meadowsweet’s seed matures in September and starts falling off the plants in November.
-If the seeds were to germinate in the autumn, the young seedlings would have to cope with extreme cold and wet, very short days and little sunlight – standing little chance of survival.
-For this reason, the seed becomes dormant, and will only wake up from its dormancy when certain conditions are met.
+If all the seeds were to germinate in the autumn, the young seedlings would have to cope with extreme cold and wet, very short days and little sunlight – standing little chance of survival.
+For this reason, most of the seed becomes dormant, and will only wake up from its dormancy when certain conditions are met.

 As herb growers, our challenge is to mimic the natural conditions that break the seed’s dormancy.
 There are two main ways of doing this: cold-moist stratification and scarification.